japila-books/apache-spark-internals/docs/scheduler/Stage.md

 A stage tracks the jobs (their ids) it belongs to (using the internal `jobIds` registry).

-DAGScheduler splits up a job into a collection of stages.
-Each stage contains a sequence of rdd:index.md[narrow transformations] that can be completed without rdd:spark-rdd-shuffle.md[shuffling] the entire data set, separated at *shuffle boundaries*, i.e. where shuffle occurs.
+`DAGScheduler` splits up a job into a collection of stages.
+Each stage contains a sequence of [narrow transformations](../rdd/index.md) that can be completed without shuffling the entire data set, separated at **shuffle boundaries** (where shuffle occurs).
 Stages are thus a result of breaking the RDD graph at shuffle boundaries.

 ![Graph of Stages](../images/scheduler/dagscheduler-stages.png)